Since 2013, Bombas customers have helped donate over

 Millions of donations thanks to Bombas customers

-The internal Bombas Giving Team works closely with each of our Giving Partners to get them the donation products that best suit the needs of their community.
+The internal Bombas Giving Team works closely with each of our Giving Partner Organizations to get them the donation products that best suit the needs of their community.

 2017